pete-debiase/pete-debiase/README.md

 <!-- 2022/03/03 -->
 ### `self.summary.min()`
-Japanese patent translator turned software engineer.
+Nintendo SDK translator turned software engineer.
 Write/code at 200WPM+ with custom steno [hardware](https://github.com/pete-debiase/AODox)/[software](https://github.com/pete-debiase/Sparrowhawk).
 Professional interests in ML, AI, and HCI (especially neural interfaces).
-Personal interests in fitness and pool 🎱 .
+Personal interests in kanji and pool 🎱 .

 ### Getting Around
 Take the [VIP Tour](SOTU.md) for a quick overview of my projects, work, and studies.
 A few of my favorites are pinned below :) .